moonydog12/JS30/Hangman/readme.md

     }
   });

-  // Check if lost, if so pop the modal if (wrongLetters.length === figureParts.length) {
+  // Check if user lost, if so pop the lost modal if (wrongLetters.length === figureParts.length) {
     message.innerText = 'Unfortunately you lost.';
     popup.style.display = 'flex';